UniMath/agda-unimath/src/structured-types/equivalences-retractive-types.lagda.md

     (A B : Retractive-Type l2 X) → A ＝ B → equiv-Retractive-Type A B
   equiv-eq-Retractive-Type A .A refl = id-equiv-Retractive-Type A

+  abstract
     is-torsorial-equiv-Retractive-Type :
       (A : Retractive-Type l2 X) → is-torsorial (equiv-Retractive-Type A)
     is-torsorial-equiv-Retractive-Type A =
       is-contr-equiv _
         ( equiv-tot (compute-equiv-Retractive-Type A))
         ( is-torsorial-equiv-Retractive-Type' A)

+  abstract
     is-equiv-equiv-eq-Retractive-Type :
       (A B : Retractive-Type l2 X) → is-equiv (equiv-eq-Retractive-Type A B) is-equiv-equiv-eq-Retractive-Type A =
       fundamental-theorem-id
         ( is-torsorial-equiv-Retractive-Type A)
         ( equiv-eq-Retractive-Type A)

   extensionality-Retractive-Type :
     (A B : Retractive-Type l2 X) → (A ＝ B) ≃ equiv-Retractive-Type A B